pocession/easySC/readme.md

 - `python src/easySC.py --data_dir /path/to/data --min_genes 250 --min_cells 6`

 This will perform a basic analysis of your single-cell RNA-seq data, keeping genes that are expressed in at least 6 cells and cells that have at least 250 expressed genes.
 Also keep cells with total count and gene count between the 25th and 75th percentile.
-The results will be saved to a a figures directory in png format as well as in results directory in csv format.
+The output will be saved into the `figures` and `results` folder in `png` and `csv` format, respectively.

 ## Updates

-- 2023-3-12: The first version is ready for the world.
+- 2023-3-13: The first version is ready for the world.

 ## Discussion